mattrussell2/vscode-cpp-unit-test/README.md

 ![image](./images/test_groups.png)

 Test groups are hierarchical - each group will run all groups below it.
 If you want to create more distinct test groups, you can create any number of files named XXX_tests.h, each of which has testing functions.
 These will be able to be run independently of one another.
 Note that each such file in your workspace will be ```#include```d in the testing driver.
-When running test groups, the code will be compiled only once.
+When running test groups or all tests from all files, the code will be compiled only once.

 That's it!
 Happy testing :)